Little Princess statue

 The original 50 cm statuette of the Little Princess (Kiskirálylány) Statue sitting on the railings of the Danube promenade in Budapest, Hungary was created by László Marton (1925–2008) Munkácsy- and Kossuth Prize-winning sculptor in 1972.

-The artist was inspired by his eldest daughter born from his first marriage.
+The artist was inspired by his eldest daughter (Évi) born from his first marriage.
 She often played in the Tabán wearing a princess costume and a crown made out of newspaper by her father, and at home as well, pretending her bathrobes were a mantle.
 This image prompted her father, the artist in the creation of this little statue.

 László Marton writes: "Évike born from my first marriage, at the age of 5, was playing in a little princess costume in the Tabán playground.
 When I saw it, I immediately had the subject matter.
 Titled "Little Princess" I sculpted it as well.
 It was placed in an elegant location on the Danube promenade.
 Became a symbol of Budapest."

 A larger size copy of this statue was placed on the Danube promenade in 1990, and a second copy in Tapolca, the artist's hometown.
 A copy of the same statue stands in Japan too – donated by the artist – in front of the Tokyo Metropolitan Art Space cultural center's concert hall.
 The original statuette (1972) is owned by Hungarian National Gallery.